 Since live edge is all about contrasts, how about adding an element that reigns supreme within the mid-century modern style movement?
 That element: hairpin legs.

-California Central Coast resident Anya McInroy needed a coffee table for her event design and catering business.
-So she and friend Sam grabbed two "fab slabs" of black walnut from a local lumberyard and then purchased brushed steel hairpin legs online.
-She calls the legs the "perfect juxtaposition" to the rough,... unfinished live edge wood.
+California Central Coast resident Anya McInroy needed a coffee table for her event design and catering business, so she and her friend Sam grabbed two "fab slabs" of black walnut from a local lumberyard and then purchased brushed steel hairpin legs online.
+She calls the legs the "perfect juxtaposition" to the rough, unfinished live edge wood.

 07 of 10

-Source: DIY live edge wood slab bar table from Jenni at I Spy DIYContinue to 8 of 10 below.
+Source: DIY live edge wood slab bar table from Jenni at I Spy DIY

 08 of 10

 If the thought of taking on an ambitious project like a live edge patio table or bathroom counter stifles your creativity, one great entry point is this simple, easy-to-craft hanging table.

 Caitlin from The Merry Thought wanted to redo her cousin Sarah's bedroom in a special way, so she began with cross-cuts of black walnut that had been languishing in a relative's barn for the last 50 years.
 She made great use of it by sanding down the top with an orbital sander, drilling three holes for rope, and hanging the assembly from the ceiling with an S-hook.

 The result is a live edge slab of wood that floats gracefully next to the bed, providing space for a book, glasses, and a small vase of flowers—the perfect gift for a favored cousin.Continue to 9 of 10 below.